Improved Smoothed Analysis of Multiobjective Optimization: Introduction

 \subsection{Outline}

 After introducing some notation in the next section, we present an outline of our approach and our methods in Section~\ref{sec:Approach}.
+In our analysis we will frequently draw upon fundamental properties of Pareto-optimal solutions.
+These are stated and proven in Section~\ref{sec:Pareto properties}.
 In Section~\ref{sec:ZeroDestroying} we prove Theorems~\ref{thm:MainFirstMoment} and~\ref{thm:HigherMoment}.
 In Section~\ref{sec:ZeroPreserving} we consider zero-preserving perturbations and prove Theorem~\ref{thm:MainZeroPreserving}.
-We conclude the paper with some open questions.
+We conclude the article with some open questions.